aduh95/schwifty-markdown/README.md

 #### Automatic Table Of Content

-If the file you are editing in huge, the need to index your headings and have a table of content linking to the differents parts of the document.
+If the file you are editing in huge, the need to index your headings and have a table of contents linking to the differents parts of the document.
 You can have this by using this tag in your markdown file:

 ```html